 Give the participants a space to share their feedback and ask questions.
+In this case, you can use online forms to easily get constructive feedback from them.
 Encourage them to indicate the most and the least useful parts.

 At the very end, highlight the most important aspects of the meeting and remind them what are the next steps to take.